surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 ### Map-Backed Forms

-> **Warning: Don't Use Map-Backed Forms**
+> **Warning: Don't Use Map-Backed Forms for Complex Forms**
 >
-> If you're skimming this article for how to properly do forms in Phoenix, don't use map-backed forms.
-I'm going to talk about them to show their flaws and why you shouldn't use them.
-If you're looking for the right way to do forms in Phoenix, skip to [Performant Changeset-Backed Forms](https://surrsurus.github.io/elixir/phoenix/ui/2024/03/13/phoenix-typed-forms-pt-1.html#performant-changeset-backed-forms).
+> If you're skimming this article for how to properly do forms in Phoenix, don't use map-backed forms for *complex* form inputs that require validation.
+We'll get into why, but if you're just looking for how to best handle input and validate complex rules against your forms skip right to [Performant Changeset-Backed Forms](https://surrsurus.github.io/elixir/phoenix/ui/2024/03/13/phoenix-typed-forms-pt-1.html#performant-changeset-backed-forms).
+>
+> If you have a simpler use case that doesn't require validation, a map-backed form is totally fine!
+We even talk about [a Use Case for Map-Backed Forms](https://surrsurus.github.io/elixir/phoenix/ui/2024/03/13/phoenix-typed-forms-pt-1.html#a-use-case-for-map-backed-forms).
 {: .block-danger }

 Let's start by creating a hypothetical form we want users to fill out.
 Say we want to let users place orders for a product.
 We'll want to record our orders to the database so we can keep track of them.
 A basic order schema would look like this: